-My research in this domain examines how manifestations of Expanded Reality in immersive ‘images’ (virtual, augmented, mixed reality, and beyond) are integrated in our everyday life and societal functions as intelligent, presence-perceptual configurations.
-‘Expanded reality’ is not merely something we encounter in gaming, design, art and other virtual architectures but has become the fabric of our social media environments, news consumption, travel experiences and translocal meetings as well.
-In tandem with developments in optical technology, emerging modes of media aesthetic visual expression in urban environments are becoming increasingly immersive, too, and increasingly designed to synchronize with an emotional dimension of our presence.
+My research examines how manifestations of Expanded Reality in immersive ‘images’ (virtual, augmented, mixed reality, and beyond) are integrated with everyday life and societal functions as intelligent, presence-perceptual configurations.
+‘Expanded reality’ is not merely something we encounter in gaming, design, art and other virtual architectures but has become the fabric of social media environments, news consumption, travel experiences and translocal meetings as well.
+In tandem with developments in optical technology, emerging modes of media aesthetic visual expression in urban environments are becoming increasingly immersive, too, and increasingly designed to synchronize with an emotional dimension of presence.
 When media aesthetic immersive experiences mirror us and we experience a strong sense of immersion, we are more likely to accept the angling, framing, emotions, or knowledge imperatives presented to us, which however tends to align with underpinning logics set out by corporations, political visions or economic incentives.
-Consequentially, it becomes increasingly difficult for us to withdraw from immersion and question the design imperatives that mirror us, reflect our patterns, imitate our behavior, depict how we feel, facilitate our communication, and respond to our emotions and sympathies.
+Consequentially, it becomes difficult for us to withdraw from immersion and question the design imperatives that mirror us, reflect our patterns, imitate our behavior, depict how we feel, facilitate our communication, and respond to our emotions and sympathies.

 Hosted by the Neuro Design Lab, School of Creative Media, City University of Hong Kong

 During 2018-2020, with a research grant awarded by the Carlsberg Foundation, I took up a research fellowship on the topic of ‘expanded reality’ at the School of Creative Media, City University of Hong Kong, supervised by artist and Professor Maurice Benayoun.